hutch2323/CP1291-CourseProject-JQueryPlugin/README.md

 CP1291 (Advanced JavaScript) Course Project - JQuery Plugin - Hockey Stats

 ## Description:
 This plugin was designed as the course project of CP1291: Advanced JavaScript.
 By implementing this plugin on your website, it will gain the ability to display the team name, record, rank (league, conference, division) and the results from the past 5 games played for any given NHL team, as selected using a drop-down list.
-On the click of a button, an overlay will pop up, containing all the previously mentioned information as well as the team's record over those five games.
+On the click of a button, an overlay will pop up, containing all the previously mentioned information as well as the team's record over those five games, using today's date as the reference point.

 ## Step 1:
 - Download the files in the git repo https://github.com/hutch2323/CP1291-CourseProject-JQueryPlugin